sajeelahmed34/Iris-Data-Analysis-and-Machine-Learning/README.md

 # Iris Flower Data Analysis
 In this project, we will be analysing iris flower data set to classify different species into their respective classes.
+The iris flower dataset consists of 150 entries from 3 different species, 50 samples from each specie.
+The species are setosa, versicolor and virginica.
+There are four numerical feature columns and one column which contains categorical variable or targets.

 ## How to get the dataset?
-Either download from kaggle website onto your local machine or import dataset from sklearn.
+Either download from kaggle website or UCI Machine Learning repository onto your local machine or import dataset provided by sklearn.

+## Project Directory
+### EDA